jluk/ACC-Documentation/README.md

 ## Concepts
 * Machine state and files do not persist beyond the active session by default
   * You may [mount Azure storage to persist files.](/How-to/acc-persisting-storage.md)
-* Consoles are assigned by unique user IDs so your Azure account is the only one with access to your Cloud Console
+* Consoles are assigned at one machine per unique user
+  * Your Azure account is the only one with access to your user assigned Cloud Console
-* Permissions are set as a regular user
+* Permissions are set as a regular Linux user
+  * You may install packages via curl to your $Home directory

 * Console runs on an ephemeral machine provided on a per-session, per-user basis
 * Console times out after 10 minutes without output activity